thomasjm/sicp_python_markdown/rendered/Chapter3.md

         return e.last_guess
 ```

-Consider applying `find_root` to find the zero of the function $2x\^2 + \\sqrt{x}$.
+Consider applying `find_root` to find the zero of the function $2x^2 + \sqrt{x}$.
 This function has a zero at `0`, but evaluating it on any negative number will raise a `ValueError`.
 Our Chapter 1 implementation of Newton's Method would raise that error and fail to return any guess of the zero.
 Our revised implementation returns the last guess found before the error.

 ``` {.python}
 from math import sqrt